marnunez/opensim-build/README.md

   --java-home JAVA_HOME
                         JAVA_HOME to use for the build (default: $JAVA_HOME) --cpu-cores {nCores}, -j {nCores}
-                        Number of CPU cores to use in the build (default: 24)
+                        Number of CPU cores to use in the build (default: all cores)

 Opensim core build options:
   --core-source CORE_SOURCE